dmorse/pscfpp/README.md

-way to run such an example is thus to change directory (cd) to the relevant example directory and enter "./run" from within that directory (Note the use of the prefix "./", which tells the operating system to look for the script in the current working directory).
+way to run such an example is thus to change directory (cd) to the relevant example directory and enter "./run" from within that directory (Note the use of the prefix "./", which tells the operating system to look for the run script in the current working directory).
 Users may also inspect the text of the run script to see the command used to run the example.

 Almost all example directories also contain a script named "clean" that can be executed to remove all output files that are created by running